Remedies for gas pain?

 How do I cure gas pain?

 Gas pains — whether they're sharp, jabbing pains, cramps, or a general feeling of being bloated — are uncomfortable, unwanted, and totally natural.
-Everyone passes gas.
-Everyone gets gas pains sometimes.
-So what can a person do to fuel relief?
+Everyone passes gas, and most people get gas pains sometimes.
+So what can be done to get some relief?